surveycto/specify-other/README.md

 *This plug-in is currently under beta.
 If you you find a problem with the field plug-in, please email support@surveycto.com, or submit an issue to this GitHub repo.*

+*An older version of this field plug-in was called "other-input", but there is no difference between the old version and the new version other than the name.
+The sample form has been updated with the new name.*

 ## Features

 * Able to enter a text response when a specific choice is selected (often called the "Other" choice).